vdaas/vald/docs/developer/style.md

 func (s *something) someMethod() {}
 ```

-- Do not use short form unless the function name is too long..
+- Do not use short form unless the function name is too long.

 ```go
 // bad